-Why Paternity Testing in Religious Marriages Is a Sensitive Topic
+Why Paternity Testing in Religious Marriages Is a Sensitive Issue

 Faith Perspectives on Paternity Testing

-Addressing Concerns: How to Approach Paternity Testing in Religious Marriages
+How to Approach Paternity Testing Without Damaging Your Marriage

 2. Seek Guidance from Religious Leaders